Mrian07/Proyeksi/docs/system-admin-guide/time-and-costs/README.md

 sidebar_navigation:
   title: Time and costs
   priority: 680
-description: Define cost types and change the currency in OpenProject.
+description: Define cost types and change the currency in ProyeksiApp.
 robots: index, follow
 keywords: cost type, currency, time and costs, budget
 ---
 # Time and costs

-You can configure costs in OpenProject and create cost types to track unit costs.
+You can configure costs in ProyeksiApp and create cost types to track unit costs.
 Also, you can configure the currency you want to use for your cost reports.

 Navigate to *Administration* -> *Time and costs*.

 ## Settings

-Navigate to *Administration* -> *Time and costs* -> *Settings* to define settings for costs in OpenProject.
+Navigate to *Administration* -> *Time and costs* -> *Settings* to define settings for costs in ProyeksiApp.

 1. Configure the **currency used in the system, e.g. EUR**.
 2. **Specify the format of the currency**, if the number should be before or after the currency, e.g. 10 EUR, or $ 10.